cronning9/cli_chat/README.md

 On the off chance that anybody looks at this and finds a bug and/or wants to change something, feel free to create a new Issue or make a PR.

+#### Note About ".idea"
+This is a bunch of formatting folders that Webstorm automatically creates, and for some reason i can't get it to stay excluded from the repo.
+If you pull from here, feel free to delete that nonsense.